L-A-Sandhu/TimeMesh/README.md

-# STLoader
+# TimeMesh

-A Python library for creating input/output windows from time-series CSV data.
+A Python library for temporal and spatio-temporal data preparation, feature engineering, and windowing.

 ## Installation
 ```bash